ALYSON SHOTZ: FORCE OF NATURE

 OCTOBER 11, 2014 - APRIL 5, 2015

-The Wellin Museum of Art today announced a dedicated, solo exhibition of new and recent work by Brooklyn-based sculptor Alyson Shotz, who examines the properties and interactions of light, gravity, mass, and space in her work.
+This fall, the Wellin Museum of Art will present a dedicated, solo exhibition of new and recent work by Brooklyn-based sculptor Alyson Shotz, whose practice examines the properties and interactions of light, gravity, mass, and space.
 Opening October 11, 2014, Alyson Shotz: Force of Nature will showcase a broad range of the artist’s creative output.
-The exhibition will feature large-scale sculptures, prints, ceramics, a wall drawing, and an animation, many of which are on view for the first time.
+The exhibition—Shotz’s most ambitious to date—will feature over fifty works including large-scale sculptures, prints, ceramics, a wall drawing, and an animation, many of which are on view for the first time.

-For the exhibition, Shotz will create several new and site-specific works.
-In the exhibition gallery, Shotz will construct a large-scale, wall drawing comprised of white linen thread strung on carefully sited nail heads.
-Hamilton College students will assist her in the realization of the work.
-Expanding the exhibition beyond the Wellin’s galleries and into the museum’s iconic Archive Hall, Shotz will create a band of vinyl decals, which will be on view on a long term basis, that produce the effect of etched glass on a section of the 27-foot-tall glass display cases.
-The delicate etchings, comprised of forms resembling ovals in rotation, will echo and reinforce the shape of a new, suspended sculpture that Shotz will also create for the exhibition.
-Reminiscent of a Möbius strip, the sculpture will explore the geometric concept of a continuum—a shape without boundaries or end.
+Shotz will create several new and site-specific works, including a fifty-foot wall drawing comprised of white linen thread strung on carefully sited nail heads in the exhibition gallery.
+Hamilton College students will assist her in the realization of the installation.
+Expanding the exhibition beyond the Wellin’s galleries and into the museum’s iconic Archive Hall, Shotz will create a band of vinyl decals, which will be on long-term view, that produce the effect of etched glass on a section of the 27-foot-tall glass display cases.
+The delicate etchings, comprised of forms resembling ovals in rotation, will echo and reinforce the shape of a new, suspended sculpture by Shotz commissioned by the Wellin Museum for its collection.
+The commissioned work, entitled Lemniscate, is reminiscent of a Möbius strip exploring the geometric concept of a continuum—a shape without boundaries or end.
+This is the first work that the Wellin Museum has commissioned specifically for its permanent collection.

 “This exhibition marks the first time that the Wellin will devote its entire gallery space to a single artist,” said Tracy L. Adler, exhibition curator and director of the Wellin Museum of Art.
-“We look forward to having Alyson Shotz realize her unified vision for the integration of her work throughout the galleries as well as other areas of the museum.
+“We look forward to having Alyson Shotz realize her unified vision for the integration of her work throughout the museum, including a featured work outside the main entrance and the site specific vinyl etchings created for Archive Hall, in addition to the entirety of our 6,200-square foot gallery.
 We also look forward to introducing her to the Hamilton College campus, which emphasizes the cross-fertilization of ideas across a range of subjects.
-Her artistic practice bridges disciplines and draws on scientific methods and mathematical principles; it is a perfect fit for the Wellin’s interdisciplinary approach to exhibition programming.”
+Her artistic practice bridges disciplines and draws on scientific methods, mathematical principles, and literature, making her work a perfect fit for the Wellin’s interdisciplinary approach to exhibition programming.”

-Building on the work of her well-known animation, Fluid State, which traces a dawn-to-dusk cycle of an undulating ocean of reflective spheres, Shotz will again examine the passage of time in an animation inspired by Van Gogh’s painting Bedroom in Arles and Stanley Kubrick’s film 2001: A Space Odyssey, the last scene of which is set in an alien creation of an odd, Earth-like room.
-Depicting a modernized version of Van Gogh’s bedroom, the animation’s three, eight-minute segments will examine the passage of time through the play of sunlight and starlight in the room.
-The piece also makes reference to Hurricane Sandy, which flooded Shotz’s studio in the Red Hook area of Brooklyn.
-In one segment, water floods and recedes from the bedroom.
-Shotz is collaborating with animator Todd Akita and jazz drummer Nasheet Waits, who is producing the soundtrack.
+Time and how it is experienced is of particular interest to Shotz, whose well-known video artwork Fluid State traces a dawn-to-dusk cycle of an undulating ocean of reflective spheres.
+At the Wellin, she will debut a new animation inspired by Van Gogh’s painting Bedroom in Arles and the last scene of Stanley Kubrick’s film 2001: A Space Odyssey which is set in an alien version of an Earth-like bedroom.
+Depicting a modernized version of Van Gogh’s bedroom, the animation’s three eight-minute segments will examine the passage of time through the play of sunlight and starlight in the room.
+In one segment, water floods and recedes from the bedroom— a reference to Hurricane Sandy, which flooded Shotz’s studio in the Red Hook area of Brooklyn.
+Shotz is collaborating with animator Todd Akita, and drummer and musician Nasheet Waits, who is producing the soundtrack.

 “I’m fascinated by the suspension of time and isolation one feels in both bedrooms that Van Gogh and Kubrick have portrayed.
 The animation will highlight the strange, yet seemingly commonplace experience of living on a planet in space, rotating around a sun, through a series of day and night cycles,” said Shotz.
 “I’m also thrilled to be collaborating with Nasheet on the soundtrack.
 Time seems to contract and expand when one hears him perform.”